-The enacted budget provides additional Road Funds in the amounts of \$1,430,000 in fiscal year 1999 and \$2,012,000 in fiscal year 2000 for continuing existing services throughout the Department of Vehicle Regulation.
+The Governor's recommended budget provides additional Road Funds in the amounts of \$1,430,000 in fiscal year 1999 and \$2,012,000 in fiscal year 2000 for continuing existing services throughout the Department of Vehicle Regulation.
 In all of the divisions, this funding will maintain staffing levels at approximately the same levels as authorized in the 1996-98 biennium.
 These levels are required to provide acceptable service to the motoring public in the issuance of drivers' licenses, the registration and titling of vehicles, the processing of permits and tax returns for the trucking industry, and the enforcement of motor carrier safety and regulatory laws.

-In the Division of Motor Vehicle Licensing, the enacted budget provides Road Funds of \$2,300,000 in fiscal year 1998 (current year appropriation) for the statewide reissuance of license plates for passenger vehicles.
-This effort, which is required under state law, will allow for the replacement of nearly three million plates during calendar year 1998.
+In the Division of Motor Vehicle Licensing, the proposed budget provides Road Funds of \$2,300,000 in fiscal year 1998 (current year appropriation) and \$838,000 in fiscal year 1999 for the statewide reissuance of license plates for passenger vehicles.
+This effort, which is required under State law, will allow for the replacement of nearly three million plates during calendar year 1998.